United States Senate inquiry into the sinking of the Titanic: Report and conclusions

-The report was strongly critical of established seafaring practices and the roles that Titanics builders, owners, officers and crew had played in contributing to the disaster.
-It highlighted the arrogance and complacency that had been prevalent aboard the ship and more generally in the shipping industry and the British Board of Trade.
+The report was strongly critical of established seafaring practices and the roles that Titanics builders, owners, and crew had played in contributing to the disaster.
+It highlighted the complacency that had been prevalent in the shipping industry and the British Board of Trade.
 However, it did not find IMM or the White Star Line negligent under existing maritime laws, as they had merely followed standard practice, and the disaster could thus only be categorised as an "act of God".

 Senator Smith made a number of recommendations for new regulations to be imposed on passenger vessels wishing to use American ports: